nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 2.Deck name : another-deck, deck uuid : b7fa870a-e92c-4a74-90de-cfeafd6ec141```
 ```

-To list all the Cards and Tags under the deck :
+To list all the Cards and Tags under the deck:

 ***Example of usage:***